 You can read more about statutory creditor compromises in our guide here.

-A restructuring implemented on an insolvent basis means the outcome of the agreed restructuring will be delivered through an insolvency process.
+A restructuring implemented on an insolvent basis during a Grey Swan event means the outcome of the agreed restructuring will be delivered through an insolvency process.
 And the reason for doing this is to leave behind, in other words disenfranchise, certain creditors and potentially shareholders.
 There are various routes for achieving this with the predominant approach to date tending to be by way of a pre-packaged administration.

 To read about statutory insolvency processes, click here.